Watch the video of "Comcast Newsmakers" above and listen to GSU President, Elaine P. Maimon,

 talk about the exciting changes and programs coming to GSU.

-Governors State University will become a four-year institution in
+Governors State University has become a four-year institution in

 the fall of 2014

 This is a transformational year at Governors State University.
-Building on more than 40 years of academic excellence, GSU will become a full-service university.
+Building on more than 40 years of academic excellence, GSU has become a full-service university.